fmenezes/localai/README.md

     st.stop()
 ```

-To test at each step run docker with `docker compose up --build`
+_Note_: After each step, you can test the app by re-running `docker compose up --build`.

-### Step 3.2: Loading Documents and Creating Vector Search Index
+### Step 3.2: Loading Documents and Creating a Vector Search Index

-Next, we'll load documents and create a vector search index if not already present:
+Now, load documents, process them with LangChain, and store them as vector embeddings in MongoDB.
+This setup allows MongoDB Atlas to perform fast vector-based searches.

 ```python
 from langchain_ollama import OllamaEmbeddings